utsingh/jhu-pass/README.md

 ## Meeting Notes with Mark and Derek
 1. docker inspect docker.elastic.co/elasticsearch/elasticsearch:7.15.1
 2. update object in fedora and see how elasticsearch indexes the new object in 7.1.5
+3. look through pass-ember. pass-ember does a search for grants user. pass-ember does a special auto-complete search ... etc etc
+4. pass-ember is very different (javascript) is very different than batch loader (pass grants) using the fedora java client.
+5. START WITH PASS-EMBER OR PASS JAVA CLIENT for documentation of where elasticsearch exists in codebase.
+6. Testing the java client, minimal yaml file with repository, indexer an delasticsearch.
+Run tetss against it with the java client (integration tests).
+Then change the version of the elasticsearch and see is all tests pass.
+What the elasticsearch calls are, and how do i do a test on that component to make sure
+7. Documentation is next step.
+For each component figure out how am i going to test that it works with ES7.
+Most cases will have existing integration tests.
+Testing with ES7 will be as simple as updating the configuratioin of the integration tests to use the ES7.
+8. Integration tests, manual work looking through code.
+Pass integration tetss are put togetehr in maven.
+Poking around needed!
+9. There may be the case that there arent any integration tests.
+10. Code for the component that is usually unit tests, and integrtaion module for the integration tests.
+11. Start by looking through each repositories of OA-PASS.
+Each component is not necessarily utilized.

+12. Mark DEMO: pass-ember: UI extensive use of elastic search to do different things.
+Dependency on ember-fedora adapter.
+How javascript interacts with ES and also has integration tests in 'tests'.
+Description in readme file to run integration tests.
+How does it use ES? app/adapters/fedora-jsonid.js Line 190 QUERY method. using elasticsearchURI .
+Inside app>routes>grants>index.js when ember app visits the /grants routes, it's going to serve out a html template to user and that template is this. grantquery sorts on enddate and range, PI must be logged in user, this.store.query (each store.query will run ES).
+Some magic in .env and ember config directory.

+13. log in as nih-user which has 1 grant/submission keep dev tools open, open /grant and you'll see that search being run.

+14. Autocomplete service: does a complicated elasticsearch query suggesting how to complete teh prefix of something.
+Happens when you're trying to find an existing publication.
+App/services/autocomplete.js
+Do a submission workflow and keep an eye on network flow in dev tools that may have hints of servcies being called.
+POST cna go to elasticsearch.

+15. Within network > es > scroll down and look for request payload in headers.

+16. Look through the code.
+If you have your docker compose setup properly, you can look up elastic search directly instead of through the proxy.

+17. pagination is not implemented yet.
+We need to have the tables be paged.
+Note: if more search results are returned then searches only return 20 results.
+What happens if 21 results are found.